Ellipsis-Labs/sokoban/README.md

 }
 ```

-The templated `NodeAllocator` object is flexible primitive data strucutre for implementing more complex types.
+The templated `NodeAllocator` object is flexible primitive data structure for implementing more complex types.
 Here's how one might use the `NodeAllocator` to implement a doubly-linked list:

 ```
 // Register aliases